eclab/grains/808/README.md

 GRAINS does not have much memory!
 You can cram in 9 samples if they're very short: toms and kicks are not short, you won't get many of those in.

 808 provides about 26000 bytes of memory for your samples.
 The total byte length of your samples cannot exceed this amount.
 [I'll try to squeeze out some more bytes if I have time].

+### Computational Power

+As you increase the number of triggers (to say, 4 or 5), Mozzi will start to struggle to keep up.
+You might occasionally got a little click.
+You can reduce the clicks by reducing the CONTROL_RATE from 64 to something less, but the drum machine will start to get sloppy in its response to triggers.
+It's already really sloppy as it is: 64 means that it checks for triggers only 64 times a second, or every 15 ms.

 ### A note about the DIGITAL OUT Pin